aturant/cgspatial-notebook/README.md

 # cgspatial-notebook
 `cgspatial-notebook` is a community Jupyter Docker Stack image.
 The image includes major geospatial Python &amp; R libraries  on top of the datascience-notebook image.
 It also contains libraries that allow operations over climatic data.
+Image was forked and rebuild on modern image with some changes.